 As discussed in Note 2, the financial statements of Citizens are intended to present the financial position, and the changes in financial position and cash flows of only that portion of the business type activities of the State of Florida that is attributable to the transactions of Citizens.
-They do not purport to, and do not, present fairly the financial position of the State of Florida as of December 31, 2017 and 2016, and the changes in financial position and its cash flows for the years then ended in conformity generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the State of Florida as of December 31, 2018 and 2017, and the changes in financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.